Ashu-hub/All-About-Java/InterviewQuestionsJAVA.md

 				Prior to Java 7 String pool was created in permgen space of heap.
 		[Refer this](https://github.com/Ashu-hub/All-About-Java/blob/master/images/StringConstantPool.png)

-**2. What does Immuatable means?**

-		Ans:- It means Constant.
-Once Created can notbe changed.
-In java, objects of String are immutable.

 **3. What does intern() do?**

-		When the intern method is invoked, if the string pool already contains a string equal to this String object as determined by the equals(Object) method, then the string from the pool is returned.
+		When the intern method is invoked, if the string pool already contains a string equal to this String object( as determined by the equals(Object) method,) then the string from the pool is returned.
 		Otherwise, this String object is added to the string pool and a reference to this String object is returned.

 		eg:-